HJvA/BLE-automation/README.md

 ### GATT enhancements:
 - uses writable Valid_Range descriptor to set analog reference voltage
 - uses presentation format descriptor to tag analog characteristic with channel number (0..nChans)
+- activates analog input channel when notification is requested for it
+- sets digital bit to output when client writes to it

 ### Installation